- Facebook stock fell by more than 3 percent after reports of a massive data breach.

 - Do you think market sentiment will go up when the dust settles on the Facebook revenue loss?

 Key issues to keep an eye on include Facebook’s user growth and how the company improves privacy controls, ad views and other elements that contribute to its popularity as well as its revenue potential, according to TechCrunch.
+Will the company be able to bounce back from its biggest failure?
+Analysts seem to think so, as they’re recommending buying Facebook’s now-discounted stock, which indicates the expectation of a rebound in value.

 Click through to read more about when it’s time to sell stocks.